icukovic/gingerbill.org-source/content/article/2020-05-31-programming-pragmatist-proverbs.md

 ### Other topics

 * Package managers are a trivial program if the concept of a package is well defined
-* Bike-shedding is common in trivial topics by people with trivial knowledge
+* [Bikeshedding](https://en.wiktionary.org/wiki/bikeshedding) is common in trivial topics by people with trivial knowledge
 * Assembly is a direct representation of machine code; (naïve) C is one of the simplest type-theory based representations of Assembly languages.